willkopec/MVVMNewsAppInCompose/README.md

 ## Feedback

-We welcome any feedback or suggestions for improving the News App.
-Feel free to leave feedback or suggestions on what could be better in the issues
+All feedback or suggestions for improving the News App is welcome.
+Feel free to leave feedback/suggestions on what could be better in the issues section or feel free to send a PR.

 ## Images